fermendi/pc_status/README.md

 `PATH_NOTIF_SOUND`: path to the sound of notification.

-`HIGH_USAGE_CPU`: CPU percentage (0-100%) that triggers the notification of high CPU usage.
+`HIGH_USAGE_CPU`: CPU percentage (0-100) that triggers the notification of high CPU usage.

-`HIGH_USAGE_MEM`: Memory percentage (0-100%) that triggers the notification of high memory usage.
+`HIGH_USAGE_MEM`: Memory percentage (0-100) that triggers the notification of high memory usage.

+`HIGH_LOAD_GPU`: Graphics card load percentage (0-100) that triggers the notification of high GPU usage.

-`DISCHARGING_BATTERY`: Battery percentage (0-100%) that triggers the notification of battery discharging.
+`DISCHARGING_BATTERY`: Battery percentage (0-100) that triggers the notification of battery discharging.

+`DELTA_BATTERY`: Difference (0-100) between the last and current battery percentage.
+Play with this value to avoid some battery notifications (ex. the battery is deschanging even the PC plugged).

-Setting the `NOTIF` parameter to 'yes' you allow/ deny ALL the notifications (CPU, memory and battery), but you can desactivate / activate in isolation:
+Setting the `NOTIF` parameter to 'yes' ('no') you allow (deny) ALL the notifications (CPU, memory, gpu and battery), but you can desactivate / activate in isolation:

 `NOTIFICATION_BATTERY`: Ativate (yes) or deactivate (no) the battery notification.